Summer Sisters

-Summer Sisters (ISBN 0-385-32405-7) is a 1998 novel by Judy Blume.
-It focuses on the life of two fictional characters, the girls Victoria Leonard (Vix) and Caitlin Somers.
+Summer Sisters is a 1998 novel by Judy Blume.
+It focuses on the life of two fictional characters, Victoria Leonard (Vix) and Caitlin Somers.

 Because of its heavy sexual content, this Blume novel is aimed squarely at an adult audience, not her tween audience for which she gained popularity.

 Plot introduction

 Summer Sisters is a coming-of-age novel about two friends, Caitlin Somers and Victoria "Vix" Leonard, who spend every summer together as teenagers.
 The girls are polar opposites, Caitlin being beautiful, lively and popular while Vix is a shy but intellectual wallflower.
 As the years progress the girls become closer and closer but soon find their friendship strained.